 Analysis of Revenues

 Revenues are primarily attributable to fees for providing services (e.g., Employer Services’ payroll processing fees), investment income on payroll funds, payroll tax filing funds, other Employer Services’ client-related funds, and fees charged to implement clients on ADP’s solutions.
 ADP enters into agreements for a fixed fee per transaction (e.g., number of payees or number of payrolls processed).
-Fees associated with services are recognized in the period services are rendered and earned under service arrangements with clients where service fees are fixed or determinable and collectability is reasonably assured.

-PEO provides a comprehensive human resources outsourcing solution, including offering benefits, providing workers’ compensation insurance, and administering state unemployment insurance, among other human resources functions.
+PEO, a component of the HR Outsourcing (“HRO”) strategic pillar, provides a comprehensive human resources outsourcing solution, including offering benefits, providing workers’ compensation insurance, and administering state unemployment insurance, among other human resources functions.
 Amounts collected from PEO worksite employers include payroll, fees for benefits, and an administrative fee that also includes payroll taxes, fees for workers’ compensation and state unemployment taxes.

 Automatic Data Processing Inc., Income Statement, Revenues

-USD $ in thousands
+US$ in thousands

-|12 months ended||Jun 30, 2017||Jun 30, 2016||Jun 30, 2015||Jun 30, 2014||Jun 30, 2013||Jun 30, 2012|
+|12 months ended:||Jun 30, 2019||Jun 30, 2018||Jun 30, 2017||Jun 30, 2016||Jun 30, 2015||Jun 30, 2014|

 |Client Fund Interest|

 |Revenues from continuing operations|

-|Revenues from continuing operations||Aggregate revenue recognized during the period (derived from goods sold, services rendered, insurance premiums, or other activities that constitute an entity's earning process).
-For financial services companies, also includes investment and interest income, and sales and trading gains.||Automatic Data Processing Inc.’s revenues from continuing operations increased from 2015 to 2016 and from 2016 to 2017.|
+|Revenues from continuing operations||Amount of revenue recognized from goods sold, services rendered, insurance premiums, or other activities that constitute an earning process.
+Includes, but is not limited to, investment and interest income before deduction of interest expense when recognized as a component of revenue, and sales and trading gain (loss).||Automatic Data Processing Inc.’s revenues from continuing operations increased from 2017 to 2018 and from 2018 to 2019.|